Growth of the analytic rank of modular elliptic curves over quintic extensions: Introduction

 \section{Introduction}

 The arithmetic of elliptic curves is an intriguing mystery for number theorists.
 Given an elliptic curve $E$ over a number field $K$, it is possible to package its arithmetic information into a generating series $L(E/K,s)$.
-A priori, the series just converges for $\mrm{Re}(s)\gg0$, but conjecturally it has analytic continuation to the whole complex plane and a functional equation, $s\mapsto 2-s$, with center $s=1$.
-The analytic rank, $\mrm{r}_\mrm{an}(E/K)$, is defined as the conjectural order of vanishing at the center, $\mrm{ord}_{s=1}L(E/K,s)$.
-This analytic invariant has an algebraic doppelg{\" a}nger: the group of $K$-rational points $E(K)$ is a finitely generated abelian group, and its $\bb{Z}$-rank, $\mrm{r}_\mrm{alg}(E/K)$, is called the algebraic rank of $E_{/K}$.

-The BSD-conjecture, inspired by the pioneering work of Birch and Swinnerton-Dyer, claims that the two invariants are always equal.
-Therefore, when the elliptic curve $E$ is defined over $\bb{Q}$, we expect the inequality $\mrm{r}_\mrm{an}(E/K)\ge\mrm{r}_\mrm{an}(E/\bb{Q})$ to hold.
-Moreover, the strict inequality should be explained by the presence of a non-torsion point in $E(K)\setminus E(\bb{Q})$.
-We like to think about our main result as evidence for the fact that there should be a systematic way to produce non-torsion points over $S_5$-quintic fields, in analogy with the case of Heegner points over quadratic imaginary fields.
+While a priori the series just converges for $\mrm{Re}(s)\gg0$, conjecturally it has analytic continuation to the whole complex plane and a functional equation $s\mapsto 2-s$ with center $s=1$.
+The analytic rank is defined as the conjectural order of vanishing at the center $r_\mrm{an}(E/K)=\mrm{ord}_{s=1}L(E/K,s)$.
+This analytic invariant has an algebraic doppelg{\" a}nger: the $\bb{Z}$-rank of the finitely generated abelian group of $K$-rational points, $r_\mrm{alg}(E/K)$, which is called the algebraic rank of $E_{/K}$.
+The BSD-conjecture, inspired by the pioneering work of Birch and Swinnerton-Dyer, claims the equality of the two invariants.
+Therefore, when the elliptic curve $E$ is defined over a totally real field $F$ and $K/F$ is a finite extension, we expect the inequality $r_\mrm{an}(E/K)\ge r_\mrm{an}(E/F)$ to hold.
+Furthermore, the strict inequality should be explained by the presence of a non-torsion point in $E(K)$ linearly independent from $E(F)$.
+We like to think about our main result as evidence for the fact that there should be a systematic way to produce non-torsion points over $S_5$-quintic extensions of totally real fields, in analogy with the case of Heegner points over CM fields.

-Our work is compatible with the conjectures in \cite{CFK}, \cite{CFK2} about the growth of the analytic rank of rational elliptic curves over cyclic quintic extensions.
-The authors believe that growth is a rare phenomenon over such extensions; however, those extensions themselves form a thin subset of all quintic extensions: the counting function of cyclic quintic fields is asymptotic to $\alpha X^{1/4}$ for some positive constant $\alpha>0$, \cite{WAbelian}.
+Our main result is compatible with the conjectures in \cite{CFK}, \cite{CFK2} about the growth of the analytic rank of rational elliptic curves over cyclic quintic extensions.
+In those works growth is predicted to be a rare phenomenon, however, cyclic quintic extensions form a thin subset of all quintic extensions: the counting function of cyclic quintic fields is asymptotic to $\alpha X^{1/4}$ for some positive constant $\alpha>0$ \cite{WAbelian}.
+Finally, we would like to remark that all elliptic curves over a totally real field $F$ with $[F:\bb{Q}]\le2$ are modular and that, in general, all but finitely many $\overline{\bb{Q}}$-isomorphism classes of elliptic curves over a totally real field $F$ are known to be modular (\cite{W}, \cite{TW}, \cite{BCDT}, \cite{EllipticReal}) making our result widely applicable.